aaikedw/fada-import-specs/FADA-import-specs-new.md

 - synchronisation of staging and production database

 ### 4.3 Creating resource and validating/editing metadata
 The mock-up [./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg](./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg) shows the tab for the DwC-import module.
-Hitting the “Add DwC-A resource should bring up a dialog to choose the concerned organism group (dropdown) and to indicate whether it concerns a new checklist (entirely new or as a (sub)group of and existing one) or an updated one.
+Hitting the “Add DwC-A resource should bring up a dialog to choose the concerned organism group (dropdown), this will present a filtered list of the groups for which no data exists in the database yet.
 See mock-up [./UI-screenshots-new/2FADA-import_tool-mockup-create-DwC-A-resource.jpg](./UI-screenshots-new/2FADA-import_tool-mockup-create-DwC-A-resource.jpg).
+Given that the dropdown menu will present a filtered list of groups for which no data exists in the database, it will not be possible to create an already existing resource and the warning message in the lower left pane can be ignored.
-At this stage, the operator should also be able to validate that the EML metadata contains the necessary metadata for completing details in the FADA group table (check/enter for FADA specific metadata: editor, co-editor, checklist name,…).
+At this stage, the operator should also be able to manually enter the metadata or update the information available in the database.
+Potentially, this information could be harvested from the EML (“principal editor” = creator:individualName:givenName + surName; “email principal editor” = creator:address:electronicMailAddress, “co-editors” = concatenation of associatedParty:individualName:givenName + surName; and “citation” = citation), but this would mean older metadata get automatically overwritten, and as we did not foresee the functionality to compare the database content with the EML content, I believe it would be safer to do this manually.

 Once finished, the operator should be presented with an overview of the resource and the pending processing steps as in [./UI-screenshots-new/3FADA-import_tool-mockup-DwC-A-resource_created.jpg](./UI-screenshots-new/3FADA-import_tool-mockup-DwC-A-resource_created.jpg).
 In this window, we also envisage an “Edit resource metadata” option (along with “View import logs” and “Delete resource”) which allows the editor to edit the resource metadata at any stage.
+This could be achieved through a “edit group metadata button” as suggested by Sylvain Renaudier in his email from 11/01/2016.
 As discussed under 6.1, this metadata editor would be identical for the two modules.

 ### 4.4 Data load
 Load data in flat taxon, speciesProfile, Reference and Distribution table in staging area.